-RTC maintains a Title VI Plan to ensure that no person in the region shall, on the grounds of race, color, sex, or national origin, be excluded from the participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity for which RTC receives federal financial assistance.
-RTC's Title VI Plan is updated approximately every four years.
+RTC maintains a Title VI Plan, available on RTC's website, to ensure that no person in the region shall, on the grounds of race, color, or national origin, be excluded from the participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity for which RTC receives federal financial assistance.
+RTC's Title VI Plan is updated approximately every three years.
 RTC also submits annual reports on its Title VI program to the Washington State Department of Transportation to ensure all federal regulations are being met.

-RTC seeks out and considers the needs of people traditionally underserved by transportation systems (e.g., low-income and minority households).
-To interact with these communities RTC will participate in community meetings and will continue to nurture relationships with underserved community representatives at meetings such as the Accessible Transportation Coalition, the SW Washington Healthy Living Collaborative, C-TRAN's Citizens Advisory Committee, Clark County's Commission on Aging and RTC's ad hoc Human Services Transportation Plan Stakeholder Group.
+RTC seeks out and considers the needs of people traditionally underserved by transportation systems (for example, low-income and minority households).
+To interact with these communities, RTC will participate in community meetings and will continue to nurture relationships with underserved community representatives at meetings such as the Accessible Transportation Coalition, C-TRAN's Citizens Advisory Committee, and Clark County's Commission on Aging.

-To help in identifying the underserved populations, RTC publishes an Environmental Justice (EJ) Demographic Profile using Census and American Community Survey data to identify and locate minority, low-income, elderly and limited English proficient populations in the region.
-A demographic profile identifies the location of EJ populations to help determine the type of public outreach and whether the effects of agency actions will disproportionately impact or benefit these populations.
-(Ref.
+To help in identifying the underserved populations, RTC publishes an Environmental Justice (EJ) Demographic Profile using U.S. Census and American Community Survey data to identify and locate minority, lowincome, elderly, and limited English proficient populations in the region.
+A demographic profile identifies the location of EJ populations in Clark, Klickitat, and Skamania counties to help determine the type of public outreach and whether the effects of agency actions will disproportionately impact or benefit these populations (Ref.
 FTA EJ Circular, Chap.
-II and III.)
-RTC will update the Demographic Profile periodically.
-RTC uses the Profile data as the basis for providing an Environmental Justice analysis of the impacts of key decisions on traditionally underserved populations as part of the planning process.
-The Profile contains data that allows for the continuing updating of information to track the performance of the regional transportation system and implemented strategies.
+II and III).
+RTC uses the profile data as the basis for providing an Environmental Justice analysis of the impacts of key decisions on traditionally underserved populations as part of the planning process.
+The profile contains data that allows for the continual updating of information to track the performance of the regional transportation system and implemented strategies.